 How to watch the 2023 Women's World Cup Final on TV in the UK and US

-The Women’s World Cup is reaching its climax this weekend as England take on Spain in the World Cup final tomorrow morning.
+The Women’s World Cup is reaching its climax this weekend as England take on Spain in the World Cup final today.

 How to watch in the UK

-BBC and ITV submitted a joint bid and are sharing coverage of the games and each will televise the final after the BBC hosted both semi-finals.
+BBC and ITV submitted a joint bid and are sharing coverage of the games and each will televise the final (kick-off 11am) after the BBC hosted both semi-finals.

 The BBC’s TV coverage is presented by Gabby Logan, Alex Scott and Reshmin Chowdhury.
 Pundits include Euro 2022 winner Ellen White, former Lionesses captain Steph Houghton and England’s most-capped player, Fara Williams